About Us

 Technology Shift: The emergence and maturation of Internet Protocol (IP) networks led to the adoption of Voice over Internet Protocol (VoIP) and SIP (Session Initiation Protocol) trunks.

-Service Expansion: Masslocal began offering data services alongside voice, moving toward providing bundled solutions.
+Service Expansion: MassLocal began offering data services alongside voice, moving toward providing bundled solutions.
 The focus shifted from pure "dial tone" resale to more sophisticated network services.

-Competition: Increased competition led to margin pressure, prompting the need for differentiation beyond price.Â
+Competition: Increased competition led to margin pressure, prompting the need for differentiation beyond price.

-Unbundled Network Elements (UNE-P): In 2006, Masslocal extended its wholesale agreement with Verizon under new, commercially negotiated terms.
-The new agreement with Verizon included what is known as UNE-P telecom services.
-UNE-P allowed Masslocal to offer broadband, inside wire services, voicemail and sophisticated blocking services.
-The commercial agreement solidified Masslocal’s position in the telecommunications reselling industry and strengthened its commitment to increasing utilization of the Verizon network to our customers.
-Under the agreement, Masslocal’s servers could directly interact with Verizon’s systems to automate transactions, resulting in faster and more accurate ordering and trouble reports.
-These efficiencies were passed on to our customers by way of cost savings, faster activations, and more accurate trouble reporting, which expedited service restorations. Â
+Unbundled Network Elements (UNE-P): In 2006, MassLocal extended its wholesale agreement with Verizon under new, commercially negotiated terms.
+The new agreement included what is known as UNE-P telecom services.
+UNE-P allowed MassLocal to offer broadband, inside wire services, voicemail and sophisticated blocking services.
+The commercial agreement solidified Masslocal’s position in the telecommunications industry and strengthened its commitment to increasing utilization of the Verizon network.
+Under the agreement, MassLocal’s servers could directly interact with Verizon’s systems to automate transactions, resulting in faster and more accurate ordering and trouble reports.
+These efficiencies were passed on to our customers through cost savings, faster activations, and enhanced trouble reporting, which expedited service restorations.

 Modern Phase (Mid-2010s - Present)

-Strategic Shift: Masslocal moved from a pure resale model to an approach focusing on customer relationships, integrated solutions, and ongoing service management.
+Strategic Shift: MassLocal moved from a pure resale model to an approach focusing on customer relationships, integrated solutions and ongoing service management.